 Timing is not cheap, and that’s mainly because the developer has spent lots of time improving and revising the application.

 My advice is for you take advantage of the free trial download to see all that it can do, and then purchase the version that you think fits your needs.
+[Update: Timing can also be accessed through Setapp, the subscription-based Mac application service.
+See more information at the end of this article.]

 If you’re interested in Timing, please use the affiliate link below.
 I only use affiliate links for programs that I actually use and/or that I have tested and found useful for other users.